 “It’s more just sort of making sure that there are clear expectations around how do we communicate and do some of those things,” he added.

 But don’t they ever miss the traditional office environment?
 The in-person camaraderie?
 The chance-encounter magic of bouncing ideas inside the same room?
-Like Gates and Washington, Byrdsong Williams is a true believer, but sounds sincere.
+Like Gates and Washington, Byrdsong Williams is a true believer.

 “No I don’t miss it,” she said, noting that, like most fully distributed teams, GitLab has annual all-team meet-ups and regular department meet-ups, at least during normal travel times, to foster connection.
 “I like a company that kind of offers me pretty much whatever I need to be able to be my whole self both at work and at home,” she said.

 The affection expressed for the distributed setup by employees at firms like InVision and GitLab is no doubt sincere, but it does come with some selection bias: People who chose to work at distributed companies, pre-pandemic, are of course likely to have nice things to say about the setup.
 But, according to some research, they might be a minority.